 THE SPY WHO DIED TWICE 1×60′ Channel 4 (2022)

-This is my first documentary for Channel 4 as a director.
+This was Keely’s first documentary for Channel 4 as a director.
 It is a retrospective narrative single that uses archive, motion gfx and voice actors to tell the story of John Stonehouse, the Labour minister who faked his own death amid rumours he was a spy for Soviet Russian proxies.

 It was watched by over 1 million people and was in Channel 4’s top 10 programmes for the week.